ondelad/Virtual-Office-Environment-Setup/README.md

    - Select **Windows Administrative Tools** and then click **Active Directory Users and Computers**.

 2. **Navigate to the Users Container**:
-   - In the Active Directory Users and Computers console, expand your domain (e.g., example.com).
+   - In the Active Directory Users and Computers console, expand your domain.
    - Click on the **Users** container.

 #### Step 2: Create a New User Account